sftpplus/sftpplus-docker/README.rst

 Pre-requisites
 --------------

-We assume that you alerady have a working Docker environment.
+We assume that you already have a working Docker environment.
-We used version `17.06.0-ce`.
+We used version `18.09.1`.

-You should you have downloaded a generic Linux SFTPPlus version - either the trial or the full version.
+You should you have downloaded a SFTPPlus version, either the trial or the full version.

+This repository contains example for the following operating systems:
+* RHEL 7 / CentOS 7
+* Debian 8

 Docker Image Creation